 A BIT ABOUT ME

-I live in beautiful Portland, Oregon with my husband and our silly little black cat.
+I have lived most of my life in Portland, Oregon, but have also spent a number of years in New Orleans and Seattle.
 When I am not taking photos and working in my studio, you can find me riding my bike, eating at one of the various yummy food carts, hunting for great finds at thrift stores, spending time with friends and family and exploring the world.

 - - -

 I am a self-taught photographer working with 35mm film.
 My images are printed exactly as they turn out in an alternative developing process, they are not altered in any way.
 Instead of using Photoshop, I rely on obscure angles and the film developing process to create a unique and altered image.